Grow Your Photography From Home

 • Plating

-It is also important to understand how a particular meal is designed to make you feel and produce the images accordingly.
-For example, foods such as fruits and vegetables are a healthy and wholesome choice, while a decadent dessert is elegant and appealing.
+It's also important to understand how a particular meal is designed to make you feel, and produce images accordingly.
+For example, fruits and vegetables convey health and freshness, while a decadent dessert calls for elegance and indulgence.

-Food is one of our favourite choices of subjects and to top it off, you can eat the results when you finish shooting!
+Food is one of our favourite subjects — and to top it off, you get to eat the results when you finish shooting!

 Photographing your pets